 Concentric Search Coil

-The most widely used and economical search coil, the concentric coil is preferred by many detectorists.
+The most widely used and economical metal detector search coil, the concentric coil which is preferred by many detectorists.
 The concentric coil gives superior depth and a larger detection area in soils with low to moderate mineralization.
-More heavily mineralized soil can sort of “jam” a concentric coil and a DD may be preferred.
+More heavily mineralized soil can “jam” a concentric coil and a Double-D metal detector coil may be preferred.
 A larger coil generally means you get more depth.
-Note in the diagram the detection field of the Small “Sniper” Coil on the right.
-Going too deep or too big with your search coil can be a bad thing in an area with too much trash.
+Going too deep or too big with your search coil can lead to false positive signals in areas with a lot of mineralization or a lot of trash.
 A large coil may detect so much junk at one time that more valuable targets are missed.
-Sniper coils are very good in this scenario.
+If you face a situation where the ground holds a lot of trash in addition to good treasure, Sniper coils offer great detection in difficult situations.
 Their small detection field can help detectorists more easily pick through numerous targets.

-The “DD” coil is so named because of the shape of the two coils which overlap at the center unlike the traditional concentric coil where one coil lies inside the other.
+The “DD” search coil is so named because of the shape of the two coils which overlap at the center unlike the traditional concentric coil where one coil lies inside the other.
 This overlapping, and subsequent signal cancellation on certain areas of the coil, creates a unique shape to the field of detection.
 Instead of a bowl-shaped field of detection below the surface, the result is more of a knife-shape.
-As illustrated in the diagram, the “slice” allows you to differentiate between two nearby targets better than a traditional concentric coil.
-As you waive the coil over the recovery site, you will get two distinct signals back to back as opposed to an erratic/jumpy signal.
+As you wave the coil over the recovery site, you will get two distinct signals back-t- back as opposed to an erratic/jumpy signal.
 This is especially useful in very trashy areas.
 The only drawback is you have less of a detection field, and some argue that you lose depth with the DD.